-Effects in the Management and Disposal of the Debtor's Assets tor is empowered to exercise, during the bankruptcy proceeding, the debtor's rights and actions concerning their assets.
+Effects in the Management and Disposal of the Debtor's Assets

 In the bankruptcy and in the judicial settlement proceedings, the debtor is restricted in terms of the management and disposal of their assets.
 However, the consequences of this limitation on the management and disposal of the debtor's assets vary depending on whether the bankruptcy or settlement is declared.